David A. Kenny

 APIM (Indistinguishable Dyads) Macro

 This macro, called APIMText, was written by David A. Kenny, Department of Psychology, University of Connecticut(please email me).
 This is Version 1, completed on January 29, 2009.
-It is advisable to return for updates.
+It was last revised on May 15, 2001.
+It is definitely advisable to return for updates.

 Thank You!